European Neighbourhood Policy - South - labour market statistics

 |:||not available, confidential or unreliable value;|

 Labour market statistics are increasingly used to support policymaking and to provide an opportunity to monitor participation in the labour market.
-In the aftermath of the global financial and economic crisis, these statistics have been used to monitor the knock-on effects of the crisis on labour markets which commonly lag behind fluctuations in economic output.
+In the aftermath of the global financial and economic crisis, these statistics have been used to monitor the knock-on effects of the crisis and subsequent recovery on labour markets which commonly lag behind fluctuations in economic output.

 On 18 November 2015, the High Representative for Foreign Affairs and Security Policy and the European Commission jointly presented a review of the European Neighbourhood Policy (SWD(2015) 500 final) which underlined a new approach for the EU in relation to its eastern and southern neighbours, based on stabilising the region in political, economic, and security-related terms.